Lighthouses of the Bay Area

 Our concentration will be on understanding your goals and inspiring broadened perspectives.
 We will work on controlling your camera's operation to achieve your desired technical results, while building composition and visual skills to make the photograph what you want it to be.

 The workshop will run from 9am to 5pm.
 Lunch stops will also be pre-arranged but are not included in the fee.
 Participants are responsible for their own transportation.
-An optional Saturday night dinner at the wonderful Greens restaurant in Fort Mason will cap the first day.

 With Lighthouse Museum Curator Fiona McDonnell

 Fiona was nationally recognized for her work as the Museum Director/Curator of a prominent lighthouse in Michigan.
 She lived in the building for over 20 years, while engaged in restoration, preservation, artifact collecting, exhibit creation and the development of educational programs.
 Fiona is credited with transforming the (1875) historic lighthouse, into a first class museum, which was annually visited by lighthouse enthusiasts from all over the world.

 She also taught environmental education, natural history and art, inspiring young people and adults with her classes, interpretative tours and lectures.
 Her love of the natural world and art led to a degree in Environmental Science and a job at a Nature Center where she worked as a naturalist / educator.
 There, she conducted many diverse programs including work with disabled and handicap individuals.
 She also rehabilitated injured wild life, painted educational murals, and created interactive exhibits.